tripti1410/my-space/src/content/posts/my-journey-of-becoming-a-bookworm.md

 Then she took me to a book shop.
 After looking at many books, She bought three books for me.
 Below are the books with reason why we picked them.😀

 1. Me before you by [Jojomoyes](https://www.jojomoyes.com/books/me-before-you/)

-\-This book was suggested by the shopkeeper.
+   \- This book was suggested by the shopkeeper.
 He said people start with the romantic novel and this is the one😄.
 I am generally interested in romantic stories so I said yes.

 2. Milk and honey by [Rupi kour](https://www.amazon.in/Milk-Honey-Rupi-Kaur/dp/144947425X)

-\-This book my friend suggested it was written in poetic form.
+   \- This book my friend suggested it was written in poetic form.
 I saw book cover is looking good, it had some pictures as well and I said yes.

 3. Dearest George by [Alicia Souza](https://www.instagram.com/aliciasouza/)

-\-This book shopkeeper actually suggested to my friend, but she said she has already follow the author in Instagram and knows few things about it.
+   \- This book shopkeeper actually suggested to my friend, but she said she has already follow the author in Instagram and knows few things about it.
 But she told me you can buy this book because my husband’s name is Amith George and book is Dearest George😆.
 I laughed and said yes because this was a small and romantic comic type book.

 So while flying back from there to Bengaluru, in flight I started reading Dearest George, I really enjoyed reading this.
 Because I had finished the fist one I was very interested in picking up the next.
 Then read Milk and honey, it took me 2-3 days, ok types book not very engaging for me.
 Since I do not want to break my interest, I read it.
 Next I picked up Me before you, read a few pages, but the size of the book(big book) and the paper quality was not very attractive😄.
 And I realised it matters to me.
 I gave up on this book, I thought I will read it later, still I didn’t.